Seven Deaths in the Cat's Eye: Plot

 The next night, the gloved hand unlocks the gorilla's cage.
 Concurrently, Corringa visits her mother's tomb to search for confirmation that her mother is still there.
 She finds the coffin splintered, and her mother's tomb is open.
 She runs away, frightened, and James catches her and takes her back to the house.
 That night, James and Corringa sleep together.
 They are interrupted by Lady Mary looking for Dr. Franz.
-When she does not find him there, she goes to his bedroom, where she sees him kissing Suzanna.
+When she does not find him there, she goes to his bedroom and sees him kissing Suzanna.
 Convinced he'll be thrown out of the house, Dr. Franz goes to James' room to tell him the truth about his little sister's death.
-Once inside, his throat is slashed with a razor by a gloved hand with the cat watching in the manner of the other men.
+Once inside, his throat is slashed with a razor by a gloved hand with the cat watching.

 In the morning, a detective comes to collect the death certificates of the two known deaths, and Corringa reveals to him that her mother's body is not in the coffin.
 When they go to the tomb, her body is missing, but Dr. Franz's body is there.
 Corringa finds James' cufflink on the ground beside it.
-When she confronts James about it, he says he moved the body but didn't kill him.
+When she confronts James about it, he says he moved the body but did not kill him.
 James, the gorilla, was also killed.
 The detective believes James is responsible for the deaths, causing him to hide beneath the castle's passages.
-While there, he hears moaning that leads him to the dying priest who has blood on his forehead.
+There, he hears moaning that leads him to the dying priest who has blood on his forehead.

 The next victim is Suzanna, who is killed the same way as the men.
 Corringa finds Lady Mary leaning over Suzanna's body and believes her to be the killer.
 After she runs through the secret passageway from her room to the cellar, she finds her mother's body.
-Once she finds her mother, the priest comes down the stairs and reveals himself to be a MacGrieff, masquerading as the priest to kill the remaining MacGrieffs so that he can inherit the estate.
-He goes to kill Corringa, but James, the detective, and the police come just in time to shoot him before he can kill Corringa.
+The priest then comes down the stairs and reveals himself to be a MacGrieff, masquerading as the priest to kill the remaining MacGrieffs so that he can inherit the estate.
+James, the detective, and the police come just in time to shoot him before he can kill Corringa.